Joads0n/blog-do-codigo/README.md

 * Used Lib passport, passport-local and passport-http-bearer to middlawares of the authentication.
 * Used Lib jsonwebtoken for generate access tokens with time expiration and returns to user.
 * Custom authentication errors.
-* Logout using tokens with blacklist and redis.
+* Logout using tokens with blocklist and redis.
 * Routes protected by authentication middleware.
+* Authentication with acess tokens and refresh tokens.
+* Allow List to refresh tokens.